pinder-org/pinder/README.md

 ## 👥 Clustering

 The clustering works as follows
+- We first define all possible interacting pairs as holo systems by taking chain pair with any residues within a 10Å backbone atom distance threshold between the interacting chains
 - All-vs-all structural alignments of complete chains were performed using FoldSeek.
 Note that foldseek uses both sequence (blosum matrix) and structure (3di matrix) to define similar pairs
-- We chose to use >0.55 as the LDDT threshold to limit the hits to [structurally similar folds](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2913670/), minimizing any structural leakage
-- Interfaces were defined from these alignments by selecting all residues within a 10Å backbone atom distance threshold between the interacting chains
 - We start by construct a graph with chains as nodes
 - An edge is then added between any two nodes with over 50% foldseek-alignment coverage of the interface residues (as defined above)
 - This will connect any two chains where a substantial part of the interface is similar in either sequence or structure
-- Community clustering via asynchronous label propagation was then performed on this graph to obtain interface clusters
+- Community clustering via asynchronous label propagation was then performed on this graph to obtain interface clusters.
+Clusters are used in three ways:
-- Note: when constructing splits from these clusters, we add a further filtering step to ensure no leakage between communities in train and test
+    - Non-redundant sampling and weighing scheme during training
+    - Non-redundant test/val selection by selecting test as cluster representatives
+    - Deleaking by removal of other cluster members after a member of the cluster is chosen as test/val (Note: deleaking algorithm uses further steps to ensure no-leakage between test/val and train)
 - From the chain-graph clusters we create paired-interface clusters paired-interface cluster of each PPI as $\{c_{a}, c_{b}\}$, where $c_a$ and $c_b$ are the interface cluster identifiers for the two interacting chains.

 ## 🧭 Test filters